alexandre-ricciardi/zawgl/docs/README.md

-# one-graph
+# zawgl
 Open Source Timelined Graph Database
-OneGraph is in WIP stage, though it can already expose a few Gremlin features.
+zawgl is in WIP stage, though it can already expose a few Gremlin features.

 ## Status
 * Pattern Matching with a VF2 graph sub-graph isomorphism algorithm.